aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/managing-ranges/copy-range/_index.md

 // Create a range of cells.
 const sourceRange = worksheet.getCells().createRange("A1", "A2");

-// Input some data with some formattings into
-// A few cells in the range.
+// Input some data with some formatting into a few cells in the range. sourceRange.get(0, 0).setValue("Test");
-sourceRange.get(0, 0).setValue("Test");
 sourceRange.get(1, 0).setValue(123);

 // Create target range of cells. const targetRange = worksheet.getCells().createRange("B1", "B2");

-// Copy the data of source range to target range targetRange.copyData(sourceRange);
+// Copy the data of the source range to the target range targetRange.copyData(sourceRange);
 ```

-## **Advance topics**
+## **Advanced topics**
 - [Copy Row Heights of Source Range to Destination Range](/cells/nodejs-cpp/copy-row-heights-of-source-range-to-destination-range/)

 {{< app/cells/assistant language="nodejs-cpp" >}}